Peter Laird

-Peter Alan Laird (born January 27, 1954) is an American comic book writer and artist best known for co-creating the Teenage Mutant Ninja Turtles with writer and artist Kevin Eastman.
+Peter Alan Laird (born January 27, 1954) is an American comic book writer and artist.
+He is best known for co-creating the Teenage Mutant Ninja Turtles with writer and artist Kevin Eastman.

 Early life and career

 Laird was born on January 27, 1954, in North Adams, Massachusetts.
 Toward the end of 1983, Laird was earning just ten dollars an illustration from a local newspaper in Dover, New Hampshire.
 He was also doing illustrations for fanzines like The Oracle.

 Teenage Mutant Ninja Turtles

 In May 1984, Laird and Kevin Eastman self-published the first black & white issue of Teenage Mutant Ninja Turtles, at an initial print run of 3000 copies for the forty-page oversized comic.
 It was largely funded by a loan from Eastman's uncle, Quentin (the experience of which had a profound impact on Laird, and led indirectly to his later work with the Xeric Foundation), and published by the duo's Mirage Studios, a name chosen because "there wasn’t an actual studio, only kitchen tables and couches with lap boards."
 That first issue received a number of subsequent printings over the next few years, as the Turtles phenomenon began to take off.

-Laird's newspaper experience led to the duo creating "a four-page press kit," that, according to Flaming Carrot creator Bob Burden's own Mystery Men press-kit, included "a story outline and artwork that they sent to 180 TV and radio stations," as well as both the Associated Press and United Press International.
+Laird's newspaper experience led to the duo creating "a four-page press kit", that, according to Flaming Carrot creator Bob Burden's own Mystery Men press-kit, included "a story outline and artwork that they sent to 180 TV and radio stations," as well as both the Associated Press and United Press International.
 This led to widespread press coverage of both the TMNT property and Mirage Studios itself, creating "a demand for the interestingly-titled comic that caught everyone by surprise."
 With the solicitation of their second issue, Eastman and Laird's Turtles comic began a meteoric rise to success, bringing in advance orders of 15,000 copies.
 This, Eastman has been quoted as saying, "basically ended up with us clearing a profit of two thousand dollars apiece.
 Which allowed us to write and draw stories full-time: it was enough to pay the rent, pay the bills, and buy enough macaroni and cheese and pencils to live on."

 The Turtles phenomenon saw the duo invited to their first comics convention at the tenth annual Atlanta Fantasy Fair in 1984, where they mingled with the likes of Larry Niven, Forrest J Ackerman and Fred Hembeck (among others).
 With their (November 1985) fifth issue, Teenage Mutant Ninja Turtles downsized to the more common American comics format and size, and the previous four issues were also reprinted in this size and format with new color covers.
 Also in 1985, Solson Publications released How To Draw Eastman and Laird's Teenage Mutant Ninja Turtles.
 Solson would follow this up with the six issue Teenage Mutant Ninja Turtles Authorized Martial Arts Training Manual as well as one issue of Teenage Mutant Ninja Turtles Teach Karate volume in 1987.